 Commercial Court FAQ

 It’s a special civil docket that is designed to effectively manage and efficiently resolve commercial litigation.

-A commercial court is designed to resolve business cases expeditiously, and to reduce the expense of litigation.
-Many litigators have horror stories about commercial cases that last far longer than they should, or involve litigation expenses that exceed the amount at issue.
+The Commercial Court is designed to resolve business cases expeditiously and cost effectively.
+Many litigators have horror stories about commercial cases that last far longer than they should, cost more than they should, or involve litigation expenses that exceed the amount at issue.
 On the other hand, a number of commercial cases require extensive discovery or have complex underlying legal issues.
 Parties in these cases will have the benefit of judges who are knowledgeable about commercial transactions and business issues.
-This specialized court should therefore improve the quality of justice in commercial cases.
+This specialized court should improve the quality of justice in commercial cases.
 It should also increase the business community’s confidence in Arizona’s system of commercial dispute resolution.

-Judges Roger Brodman, Daniel Martin, Christopher Whitten, and Timothy Thomason are currently serving on the Commercial Court in Maricopa County.
+Judges Sara Agne, Dewain Fox, Scott McCoy and Christopher Coury are currently serving on the Commercial Court in Maricopa County.
 They are experienced jurists with extensive knowledge of commercial law and the practicalities of business.
 They understand not only legal issues in business cases, but also the complexities, realities, and nuances of commercial disputes.

-The rules for Commercial Court require in-person or telephonic scheduling conferences under Rule 16(d).
+The rules for Commercial Court require scheduling conferences under Rule 16(d).
 That is, the parties must actually speak with the assigned judge before the court will enter a scheduling order.
-The rationale is that early, hands-on judicial management will promote cost-effective and efficient case processing.
-An early conference between the parties and the judge will help identify factual and legal issues in the case, and focus the parties on discovery that is needed for those issues and that is appropriate for the amount in controversy.
+The rationale is that early, hands-on, judicial management will promote cost-effective and efficient case processing.
+An early conference between the parties and the judge will help identify factual and legal issues in the case and focus the parties on discovery that is needed for those issues and that is appropriate for the amount in controversy.
 Commercial Court judges may also adopt an abbreviated motion practice, such as “letter motions,” to manage commercial cases efficiently.
 The judges will utilize a toolbox of case management options to reduce litigation costs and to assure fair and timely dispositions.